rzmearns/spherapy/CONTRIBUTING.md

 ```
 The `--disable-error-code=import-untyped` flag is necessary to avoid errors with untyped libraries like astropy.

-Static typing will be automatically run whenever a commit is made to a merge request.
+Static typing will be automatically run whenever a commit is made to a pull request.

 ### pre-commit hooks
 Although not necessary, it is recommended to use [pre-commit](https://pre-commit.com/).
 The necessary packages will be installed as part of the \[dev\] depenedencies.